Out-of-state contractors who perform contracts in Tennessee are subject to Tennessee business tax and local business licensing in the following ways:

 Example: XYZ Contractor from Alabama has annual gross receipts in the following Tennessee counties and where the tax is reported:

 - Maury County $110,000 reported on Maury County account

 - City of Columbia $105,000 reported on city of Columbia account

 - Giles County $5,000 does not have to be reported

 A business license is needed for Maury County and City of Columbia.
-This is because the gross receipts are more than $50,000 annually in this county and in the city.
-The sales to Lawrence County are greater than $10,000 and must be reported on the State/Out-of-State return.
+This is because the gross receipts are more than $100,000 annually in this county and in the city.
 The sales to Giles County are $5,000 and are not required to be reported anywhere.

 Out-of-state contractors doing business in multiple cities and counties in Tennessee may wish to track annual sales on a spreadsheet that lists gross income received in each local jurisdiction.
 This practice will help determine exactly how to file and obtain any new registrations or to close existing registrations prior to filing and remitting business tax.